- Yacht Club Games, 2015 -

 Shovel Knight tries to ground Propeller Knight, who floats above cloud tops, during a scenic, sunset battle atop the Flying Machine

 From time to time, throughout Shovel Knight's march to the Enchantress, a mysterious knight confronts our hero — the enigmatic Black Knight.
 Is he a friend or enemy?
 He serves as Protoman/Breakman to Shovel Knight's Mega Man.

-Upon arrival at the accursed tower, the player can't help, but think of how Dr. Wily's castle was fortified and laid out in multiple stages to discourage trespassers and intruders, as he/she crashes through the gates of the TOWER OF FATE ENTRANCE, interrupts a Leonardo DaVinci-esque Last Supper scene by the Order of No Quarter at the TOWER OF FATE ASCENT and then follows a true path of leap-of-faith, as stones appear at his/her feet at the last moment as he/she approaches the end at the TOWER OF FATE.
+Upon arrival at the accursed tower, the player can't help, but think of how Dr. Wily's castle was fortified and laid out in multiple stages to discourage trespassers and intruders, as he/she crashes through the gates of the TOWER OF FATE ENTRANCE, interrupts a Leonardo DaVinci-esque Last Supper scene by the Order of No Quarter at the TOWER OF FATE ASCENT and then follows a true path of leap-of-faith, as stones appear at his/her feet for each paralyzingly-blind step forward, as he/she approaches the end at the TOWER OF FATE.

 There is a sustained degree of difficulty that the player must endure, but again, the extensive, behind-the-scenes research and debugging that the developers and designers programmed into the game keep the gameplay and the gamers' stress level balanced at a manageable, but still fun level.
-Certain nuances may fall unnoticed to the wayside by the casual gamer or the neophyte who wasn't reared on a strict, 8-Bit diet of no continues, save states or memory cards, but not on those fans who dig a little deeper.
+Certain nuances may fall unnoticed to the wayside by the casual gamer or the neophyte who wasn't reared on a strict, 8-Bit diet of no continues, no save states and no memory cards — but not on those fans who dig a little deeper.